Raisina Bengali Senior Secondary School

 Raisina Bengali School (founded 1925) is a senior secondary school located at Mandir Marg (Central Delhi) New Delhi, India.
 It is an English medium school and follows CBSE curriculum.
 The school started functioning near Willingdon hospital, and later moved on to its present location in Mandir Marg, near Baird Lane, New Delhi.
-A sister branch of the school is located in CR Park.
+A sister branch of the school is in CR Park.